MichaelBonnet/yugioh-metagame-report/README.md

 I originally wrote this privately for myself, but figured it might be a good public resource.

-I intend to update this guide whenever the previous version becomes out-of-date or incomplete, for whatever reason - new banlist, new decks released or beginning to do well, great new cards released that affect the metagame, etc. Old versions will be stored in a folder called `old_reports`, which does not yet exist as we are currently on the present version.
+I intend to update this guide whenever the previous version becomes out-of-date or incomplete, for whatever reason - new banlist, new decks released or beginning to do well, great new cards released that affect the metagame, etc. Old versions will be stored in a folder called `old_reports`, which does not yet exist as we are currently on the first version.

 # What Decks are Good
 ## [Tearlaments](https://yugipedia.com/wiki/Tearlaments)